Acoustic Research: AR-3 loudspeaker

 The company also established music demonstration rooms on the mezzanine of Grand Central Terminal in New York City and on a street corner of Harvard Square in Cambridge, Massachusetts, where the public could stop by and listen to its products, but no sales were made there.
 This low-key marketing innovation boosted the company's business.

-AR continued to introduce new designs, and by 1966 the company had grown to hold 32.2% of the U.S. domestic loudspeaker market, based on the IHFM and High Fidelity surveys statistics for that year.
+AR continued to introduce new designs, and by 1966 the company had grown to hold 32.2% of the US domestic loudspeaker market, based on the IHFM and High Fidelity surveys statistics for that year.
 This was the largest market share ever held by a loudspeaker manufacturer since statistics have been kept.

-The AR-3 was replaced by the AR-3a in 1969, having a new dome midrange and tweeter reduced in dimensions, for even better mid and high frequency dispersion.
-On September 13, 1993, an AR-3 was placed on permanent display in the Information Age Exhibit of National Museum of American History at The Smithsonian Institution in Washington, DC.
+The AR-3 was replaced by the AR-3a in 1969, having a new dome midrange and tweeter which were reduced in dimensions, for even better mid- and high-frequency dispersion.
+On September 13, 1993, an AR-3 was placed on permanent display in the Information Age exhibit of National Museum of American History at The Smithsonian Institution in Washington, DC.

 The AR-3a was subsequently replaced by the AR-11 and AR-10pi in 1977, which shared the same improved tweeter and midrange domes.
 The 10pi had woofer/bass response adjustment switches to allow for a variety of room placements.
-The new tweeter used in the AR-11/10pi had a brighter high-frequency response partly to compensate for less dispersion than the tweeter of the AR3a.
+The new tweeter used in the AR-11/10pi had a brighter high-frequency response, partly to compensate for reduced dispersion compared to the tweeter of the AR3a.